Church Resource Page

 The focus of this meeting was how to bring together an understanding of the meaning of Pentacost, Gospel Centered prayer movements, and the concurrent crises of the coronavirus pandemic and the many reactions to the recent brutal racially based murders of two black men.

-Dr. Mac Pier shared his thoughts on how we can biblically relate these to each other and Tom White will be shared from his experience leading prayer movements around the world and the effects they have had in healing broken communities.
+Dr. Mac Pier shared his thoughts on how we can biblically relate these to each other and Tom White shared from his experience leading prayer movements around the world and the effects they have had in healing broken communities.

 Saturday, June 6, 8:30 - 9:30 AM: Movement Day Virginia Cities Prayer and Update Meeting

 Our speaker today was Rev. Dr. Nicole Martin, the US Director for American Bible Society.

 Nicole is a dynamic young leader who will be sharing with us the Trauma Healing program that they have developed that is having a huge impact around the world.
 1.3 million people have already encountered God's word through this Trauma Healing program, and it has been translated or is in the process of being translated into 173 different languages...
 Learn more here:

 Another excellent video of an evening that Tim Keller did with Bryan Stevenson follows – this one covers the Biblical view of justice more broadly and includes Byran Stevenson’s excellent sharing about his experiences (see also the movie about his life “Just Mercy”, which I understand is free on streaming services through the end of the month):

 Grace, Justice, & Mercy: An Evening with Bryan Stevenson & Rev. Tim Keller (2016):